Quantization-Aware Neuromorphic Architecture for Skin Lesion Classification on Resource-Constrained Devices: Experiment

 \subsection{Inference Speed and Energy Consumption}

-We quantitatively evaluated the inference latency and energy consumption of our neuromorphic model in comparison with both conventional CNN baselines and other SNN-converted architectures.
-All SNN models were deployed on the Akida AKD1000 PCIe board, while CNN baselines were tested on both NVIDIA-RTX-3090-GPU and an Intel Xeon CPU.
+We quantitatively evaluated inference latency and energy consumption against conventional CNN baselines and other converted SNN architectures.
+All SNN models were deployed on the Akida AKD1000 PCIe board, while CNN baselines were tested on the NVIDIA RTX 3090 GPU and the Intel Core i9-12900K CPU.
+Latency is reported for batch size $1$ with a fixed input pipeline, after a warm-up phase, and averaged over 10{,}000 images.
+Energy per image is computed as the mean device power during inference multiplied by the average per-image latency, using on-board power monitoring for Akida, NVIDIA-smi for GPU, and Intel RAPL for CPU.
 For each model, the reported inference latency corresponds to the average per-image processing time over 10{,}000 test samples.
 Energy consumption per image was measured as the mean device power during inference multiplied by the average inference time, using on-board power monitoring for Akida and NVIDIA-smi for GPU and Intel RAPL for CPU.

 To ensure a fair and hardware-consistent comparison, all tested CNN architectures were converted to SNNs using our pipeline before deployment on Akida.
 Table~\ref{tab:latency_energy} presents a comprehensive summary of inference latency and energy consumption across all evaluated models and platforms, as well as the relative reduction of these metrics for SNNs on Akida compared to their CNN GPU and CPU implementations.
-Our neuromorphic model achieves the lowest inference latency and energy consumption of all evaluated architectures.
-When deployed as an SNN on the Akida platform, it completes classification in 1.5 ms per image and requires just 1.7 mJ, representing an 94.6\% reduction in latency and over 99.0\% reduction in energy compared to the equivalent CNN on GPU surpassing all other state-of-the-art CNN-to-SNN conversion baselines.
+QANA achieves the lowest inference latency and energy consumption among the evaluated architectures.
+When deployed as an SNN on Akida, it processes an image in 1.5\,ms and consumes 1.7\,mJ, which corresponds to a 94.6\% latency reduction and a 99.0\% energy reduction relative to its CNN implementation on the RTX 3090.